rajaraodv/loadcomponent/README.md

 ###Notes:

 1. This fires event at "APPLICATION" level "namespace:staticResourcesLoaded" event.
-So you should use it at Application-component.
+So you should use it at Application-component level.

 2. You can also use it inside a "component" but you have make sure to ignore events after getting the first one.